pubkey/rxdb/orga/before-next-major.md

 ## Make RxDcouments immutable
 At the current version of RxDB, RxDocuments mutate themself when they recieve ChangeEvents from the database.
-For example when you have a document where `name = 'foo'` and some update changes the state to `name = 'bar'` in the database, then the previous javascript-object will change it's own property to the have `doc.name === 'bar'`.
+For example when you have a document where `name = 'foo'` and some update changes the state to `name = 'bar'` in the database, then the previous javascript-object will change its own property to the have `doc.name === 'bar'`.
 This feature is great when you use a RxDocument with some change-detection like in angular or vue templates.
 You can use document properties directly in the template and all updates will be reflected in the view, without having to use observables or subscriptions.

 However this behavior is also confusing many times.
 When the state in the database is changed, it is not clear at which exact point of time the objects attribute changes.
 Also the self-mutating behavior created some problem with vue- and react-devtools because of how they clone objects.